 Legislative matters: The GMO Bill - On April 23 the House voted out H. 112, which is the GMO labeling bill, now as amended by the Senate, without a trigger, and with a provision for a fund to foot the legal bill which is almost certain to follow.
 Those I listened to at hearings, who voiced an opinion that Vermont should go it alone without a trigger, with a promise that they would stand behind us, will now have the opportunity to prove their credibility, as the fund is set up to take contributions, as well as monies from suits the Attorney General's Office prevails on in other quarters.
 The absence of a trigger means that Vermont's law is not dependent on the legislation of any other State to take effect on July 1, 2016.
 I voted "Yes" on the bill, based on input from constituents.
-It is the correct vote in literal terms of representation.
-I hope time proves it to be the correct vote in terms of the physical, mental, and financial welfare of Vermonters.
-Time will tell.
-The Governor has signed the bill.

 School Governance: The House of Representatives has now passed the School Governance Bill, known as H. 883.
 It is a very controversial bill, not that that makes it unique during this session, or probably any other.
 The vote on the bill was not partisan-political; but rather, rural versus more heavily populated.
 Weston and Londonderry have less reason to be concerned about it than many other towns, due to the Mountain Towns RED.
 Many small school districts have a concern over loss of local control, and the possible loss of schools as community entities.
 It would eliminate supervisory unions, which would be replaced by "expanded pre-kindergarten - grade 12 school districts."
 At this point, it is thought that there might be in the vicinity of 50 such school districts.
 Under the provisions of H. 883 school districts that pay the tuition of their students to operating schools on the date of the act, because they do not operate schools, or do not operate schools with certain grades, may continue the practice of paying tuition for their students.
 As the bill leaves the House, school choice, as and where it exists now looks to be well protected.